vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 ![loom heddle bar](/assets/images/loomheddle/4.jpg)

 The jig was first used to make the side by side cuts in a scrap of pine.
 As you can see.
 This fatally weakened the piece.
-Later Simon Coldrick pointed out that some of the heddle bars on line are rectangular (taller than they are wide) in cross section.
+Later Simon Coldrick pointed out that some of the heddle bars on-line are rectangular (taller than they are wide) in cross section.
 Which leaves some uncut material at the bottom.
 But I had already prepped square stock for the bar, so I decided to press on and try my luck.
 Standard saw kerfs in the pine test piece did not seem to weaken it.

 ![loom heddle bar](/assets/images/loomheddle/5.jpg)

 The stock is wider than the frame.
-This gives two handle to easily turn it in use.
+This gives two handles that are easy to grab and turn.
 It is about an inch square.
 This turns out to be a decent size that produces a good gap for the shuttle to pass through.
-Picking this size was pretty much just a lucky guess.
+Picking this size was just a lucky guess.

 ![loom heddle bar](/assets/images/loomheddle/6.jpg)